 |Business segments (Quarterly, After change)||FY06/20||FY06/21 (after service transfer)||FY06/22|

-Revenue in the Corporate Housing Management segment came to JPY1.0bn, comprising revenue from corporate housing management services, system integration services, and BPO services, and other revenue.
-Some clients have requested a review of outsourcing conditions in terms of price in light of their business performance.
+Revenue in the Corporate Housing Management segment increased JPY39mn or 1.9% YoY to JPY2.1bn, reaching a first half record.
+This comprised revenue from corporate housing management services, system integration services, and BPO services, and other revenue.
+Revenue in peripheral services was largely in-line with the company's forecasts.
+More clients requested a review of outsourcing conditions in terms of price in light of their business performance.
 However, amid revisions of the housing system and operations as well as an increasing need to outsource peripheral operations, client outsourcing demand remains high.
-Revenue was in line with the company's forecast.
-Because the business has a strong recurring-revenue component with a 99% retention rate, excluding activities to acquire new customers, the impact of the COVID-19 pandemic on the business was limited.
-While there seems to be a slight delay in new customer acquisitions, there is ample potential for recovery.
-Operating profit increased 9.8% YoY.
+Because the business has a strong recurring-revenue component with a 99% retention rate, the impact of the COVID-19 pandemic on the business was limited, but recovery in face-to-face activities to win new contracts is taking time.

 The Sunnexta Group and Uluru BPO Co., Ltd. are building on Uluru BPO's "eas" to develop functionality tailored to corporate housing management companies.
 By promoting the digitization of real estate data, the Sunnexta aims to build a system that will help companies involved in real estate relieve their labor shortages and implement working style reforms.
 According to the company's medium-term management plan, it plans to invest JPY1.5bn between July 2020 and June 2025, of which JPY690mn is slated for the corporate housing management business.
 The tie-up with Uluru BPO is also part of the company's efforts to digitize its corporate housing management operations.